 How to Reheat Frozen Red Lobster’s Cheddar Bay Biscuits

-- Microwave: Squeeze the water out of a wetted paper towel and wrap around the biscuits.
-Place in a microwave-safe container and place a lid on top but don’t seal it.
+- Microwave – Wet a paper towel, squeeze the water out, and wrap it around the biscuits.
+Place it in a microwave-safe container and place a lid on top but don’t seal it.
 Set the power level to 50% and heat for 2 minutes.

 Love Red Lobster?
 Try these copycat recipes!